fission/fission/Documentation/wip/ci-cd-proposal.md

   3. Fission CLI
   4. Kubernetes Config so that the apply command can be run

 So if we build a container - which has the above requirements met as installed software (Ex.
-Fission & Kubectl CLI) or available as environment variable (Github pull token or Kubeconfig), the container can be used as part of CI workflow in any tool such as - Jenkins, Argo, Github Actions, Gitlab etc.
+Fission & Kubectl CLI) or available as environment variable (GitHub pull token or Kubeconfig), the container can be used as part of CI workflow in any tool such as - Jenkins, Argo, GitHub Actions, Gitlab etc.

-The idea is to build a generic container with Fission CLI, Kubernetes CLI and a way to read Github token and Kubeconfig from env variable/mounted files and being able to run `fission spec apply` command.
+The idea is to build a generic container with Fission CLI, Kubernetes CLI and a way to read GitHub token and Kubeconfig from env variable/mounted files and being able to run `fission spec apply` command.

 ### 1.1

 Instead of building a container in previous section - the same can be achieved by a function.
-The Github webhook can call a function endpoint which in turn can execute the process similar to inside the container.
+The GitHub webhook can call a function endpoint which in turn can execute the process similar to inside the container.

 ## 2 Environment Configurations